 Installing night covers for a period of 6 hours per night can reduce the cooling load due to infiltration by:

-8% on vertical cases249
+8% on vertical cases (and furthermore reduce the compressor power requirement by 9%)

 50% on horizontal cases.

 The energy savings due to the reduced infiltration load when night covers are installed will vary based on the outdoor temperature and climate zone.
 As a result, the energy savings must be determined for each climate zone and typical outdoor temperatures when the covers are applied.